-- (h) "Semester module spread over a year" is a module that has half the credits of a year module, but is presented over a year.
-A minimum half-year mark of 40% is required (in June) in order to continue with the module in the second semester. - (i) "Term module" is a module that extends over one term (approximately seven academic weeks) within a particular semester as reflected in the academic calendar as approved by Senate. - (j) "Year module" is a module that extends over two semesters (approximately 28 academic weeks) as reflected in the academic calendar of a particular calendar year as approved by Senate. - 2.3.31 "Granting of a module credit" means a module successfully completed at a specified NQF level within an academic programme that may be used to exempt a student from, and grant credit for an equivalent module in another academic programme, provided that the module for which the student is registered is at the same NQF level and for the equivalent NQF credits. - 2.3.32 "Granting of a module exemption" means recognition that is granted within the framework of the admissions requirements of accredited learning from an approved or accredited provider, which is usually confirmed by means of academic records/transcripts. - 2.3.33 "National Qualifications Framework (NQF)" means a structure within which all qualifications are registered.
-Higher education qualifications are pegged at levels five (5) to ten (10), subject to a phased-in process determined by the CHE and "teach out" of existing qualifications.
-The Higher Education Qualification Sub-framework (HEQSF) comprises the new and aligned NQF levels.
+- (k) "Major module" means a defined set of modules in each year of study that is taken to third-year level, all relating to a single discipline. - (I) "Exit-level module" A module in a qualification at the same level as the qualification's NQF level (e.g. Business Management 3 is at NQF Level 7 in BCom Marketing, which is also at NQF Level 7). - 2.3.28 "Granting of a module credit" means a module successfully completed at a specified NQF level within an academic programme that may be used to exempt a student from, and grant credit for an equivalent module in another academic programme, provided that the module for which the student is registered is at the same NQF level and for the equivalent NQF credits. - 2.3.29 "Granting of a module exemption" means recognition that is granted within the framework of the admissions requirements of accredited learning from an approved or accredited provider, which is usually confirmed by means of academic records/transcripts. - 2.3.30 "National Qualifications Framework (NQF)" means a structure within which all qualifications are registered.
+Higher education qualifications are pegged at Levels 5 to 10, subject to a phased-in process determined by the CHE and "teach out" of existing qualifications.
+The Higher Education Qualification Subframework (HEQSF) comprises the new and aligned NQF levels.
 Refer to Table 1 for the new and aligned NQF levels.

-NQF Levels applicable to qualifications before 2012
+NQF levels applicable to qualifications before 2012

 - 5 Undergraduate

 - 6 Undergraduate

 - 7 Honours/BTech

-- 8 Master's and Doctoral
+- 8 Master's and doctoral